 Caroline: How do you envision the relationship between depression, anxiety and addiction?

 Jodi Aman: Great question.
-There’s negative self judgment and the pain that comes with thatrelationship-anxiety-and-addiction, and then the fear and the pain that comes with the fear, and then the suffering that comes with the fear.
+There’s negative self judgment and the pain that comes with that, and then the fear and the pain that comes with the fear, and then the suffering that comes with the fear.
 It does make somebody desperate to do something to stop those feelings.

 That leads a lot of people down the road of addiction.
 They need to self-medicate because it feels so bad.